Total and Permanent Disability (TPD) Insurance

 Are there any age restrictions for TPD insurance?

-Can I still get a pre-existing condition cover on TPD insurance?
+Can I get a pre-existing condition covered on TPD insurance?

 How do I make a claim?